coop152/obsidian-vaults/Year 3/Third Year Project/Week of 23rd Oct.md

-- Fixed timezones in Appointment
+- Fixed timezones in Appointment.
+There is still a bug where changing timezone can change the time in the day, but not the date itself, but this appears to be a bug in the original program (?)